 Schedule it in your diary

 If you’re a highly structured person, putting everything in your diary will work incredibly well for you.
-If you’re not, try it, stick with it, and it may soon become a habit.
+If you’re not, try it, stick with it, and it should really help you to make business development part of your daily routine.
 Try to schedule in time for business development in your diary, even if it’s just 10 minutes on LinkedIn at the end of your workday.
-Once it’s in your diary, you may find that it gets done.
+Once it’s in your diary, you may find that it gets done more often than not.

 Use association as a reminder

 We all do this without realising so it may just work for reminding you to work on your business development.
 I’m an asthmatic and in order to remind myself to take my asthma inhaler in the morning, I link it to another habit of mine: brushing my teeth.
 It’s very simple, I keep my inhaler by my toothbrush so that when I go into the bathroom in the morning, I take my nasal spray, then my brown inhaler, and then I clean my teeth.
-It’s all linked to that clean the teeth.
-That’s the trigger, so try it with something that you do every day without fail and it will soon become a habit.
+It’s all linked to the habit of cleaning my teeth.
+Try adding business development on to the end of something else that you do every day without fail and it will soon become a habit and part of your daily routine.

 Measure and monitor your progress

 You don’t know what’s going well if you don’t measure it, so make sure that you are monitoring your progress.
 Just like after Christmas, when we’re trying to lose those few extra pounds, we need to measure our weight and monitor it over time to see our success and to keep us motivated to keep going.
-The same goes for you, if you’re seeing progress with your business development then it will be much easier to keep it up.
+The same goes for your business development.
+If you’re seeing progress with your business development then it will be much easier to keep it up as part of a daily routine.
 If you’re not seeing progress, what can you do differently?
 (Look out for these 10 red flags)

 Set yourself targets

-Targets help you to keep improving so make sure to set daily ones, weekly, monthly, even yearly ones if you want to, and reward yourself when you’ve hit them.
+Targets help you to keep improving and keep you on track.
+Set daily, weekly, monthly, even yearly targets and reward yourself when you’ve hit them.
 Whatever motivates you to continue to put in the effort with your business development, make sure you use it.

 Know your why and reflect on it regularly

 Why are you putting yourself through this pain?
-What’s in it for you if you get business development?
-Take a few moments to really understand why you are doing this, you may not want to but the fact that it is crucial to you getting partner may be enough for you to keep trooping onwards.
-Just make sure to remind yourself of this every day so that you keep positive.
+What’s in it for you if you work on business development daily?
+Take a few moments to really understand why you are doing this.
+You might not want to do it, but knowing that it’s crucial to you getting partner may be enough for you to keep going.
+Remind yourself of this every day so that you keep positive.

 Make time and use it wisely

-Using the five Ps, you can make more time for yourself during your day to focus on business development.
+Using the five Ps, you can make more time for yourself during your day to focus on a business development daily routine.
 Just make sure to use it wisely, keep yourself accountable, and remember to think of it as the part of your job that is essential for getting you where you want to be.